 Prism is a brain training therapy designed to help people with PTSD and depression.
 It uses real-time brain activity feedback to help you learn how to better control your symptoms.

-Prism is the first FDA-approved neurofeedback device specifically designed for treating PTSD and depression.
-Unlike medication, Prism is completely non-invasive and drug-free.
+Prism is the first FDA-cleared self-neuromodulation software specifically designed for treating PTSD and depression.
+Unlike other interventions, Prism is completely non-invasive and drug-free.

-Prism teaches you to control your own brain patterns using your thoughts.
-The treatment uses a computer that can read your brain activity and turn it into a game-like experience where your thoughts control what happens on screen.
+Prism teaches you to control your own brain using your thoughts.
+The treatment uses a computer and a cap with EEG sensors that can measure your brain activity and turn it into a game-like experience where your personal memories, emotions or experiences control what happens on screen.

-You wear a soft cap with sensors that reads your brain activity.
+You wear a soft cap with sensors that measures your brain activity.
 No fMRI scan needed.

 Control animated characters on screen using your thoughts and memories.